tobydavies/NearRepeat/README.md

 # NearRepeat

 Python code to perform analysis of space-time clustering within event data, primarily for application to crime data.
-Currently limited to an implementation of the Knox test for spatio-temporal association, as implemented in Jerry Ratcliffe's Near Repeat Calculator.
+Currently limited to an implementation of the Knox test for spatio-temporal association, equivalent to that implemented in Jerry Ratcliffe's [Near Repeat Calculator](http://www.cla.temple.edu/center-for-security-and-crime-science/projects/#near-repeat-calculator).

 A number of [notebooks](notebooks) are provided to demonstrate the implementation: